efranke22/nick-erin-capstone/README.md

 residuals and jeopardize the validity of hypothesis tests.
 We can test for spatial autocorrelation with something called the Moran’s I test.
-In order to run the Moran’s I test, we must decide in what way we want to define census tracts as “close.”
+In order to run the Moran’s I test, we must decide in what way we want to define census tracts as “close”.
 In other words, we must define a **neighborhood structure**.
 There are many options when defining a neighborhood structure.
 We can define tracts as neighbors if they touch at all, even just at one point such as a corner.
 This is called the